thanhsmind/obsidian-extended-graph/README.md

 # Supporting

-The plugin is completely free to test and will always stay that way, and open source.
+The plugin is completely free and will always stay that way, and open source.
 If you'd like to support its development, you can make a donation via this link: https://github.com/sponsors/ElsaTam

 # Credits